technically-php/callable-reflection/README.md

 # Technically Callable Reflection

 `Technically\CallableReflection` is a handy library to simplify reflecting any `callable`.
-It provides a unified interface for reading parameters for any callable, seamlessly supporting PHP8 union types as well.
+It provides a unified interface for reading callable arguments seamlessly supporting PHP8 union types.
+It also lets you to easily invoke a callable with `call()` and `apply()` supporting named parameters.

 ## Features